 Where are we in the process?

-The study is now entering the third and final phase.
+The study is nearing completion.
 During the first phase/year the project team and partners compiled a robust understanding of the infrastructure, services and demographics of the community.
 An Existing Conditions Report and Summary was updated in March, 2012 and provides a brief look at where the community is today and what growth in the next twenty years might look like.
 A more detailed discussion of each of the summary report sections can be found in the appendices, located at the above link.

 Phase 2 – Alternatives.
 The focus of the project shifted from where the community currently is to where you want to be.
 This year included a variety of opportunities to provide aspirations and identify alternatives to achieve them.
 This phase concluded with a month-long series of public preference events and online surveys seeking input to a select number of options.

 Phase 3 - Implementation.
-The project team is now moving forward to craft a series of actions responding to issues identified by your community.
-Those actions will include specific steps to achieve them, collaborations with your community and jurisdictional partners.
-The outcomes could take the shape of changes to the county's Comprehensive Plan, possibly county policies and revisions to agreements with other service providers.
+The project team has crafted a series of actions responding to issues identified by your community.
+Those recommendations include specific steps to achieve them, collaborations with your community and jurisdictional partners.
+The outcomes may include changes to the county's Comprehensive Plan, possibly county policies and revisions to agreements with other service providers.